Firing on all cylinders

 English Idiom: Firing on all cylinders

-If you hear the idiom firing on all cylinders, it means that people are doing their utmost at work.
+If you hear the idiom firing on all cylinders at your workplace, it means people are doing their best work.

 It’s better to use today’s idiom when talking about a team.

-One person would only represent one cylinder and, that doesn’t sound very impressive.
+One person would only represent one cylinder, which doesn’t sound very impressive.

-Schools have opened up again for the start of a new academic year in Japan, and I am sure teachers’ rooms in schools across the country are firing on all cylinders.
+Schools have opened again for the start of a new academic year in Japan, and I am sure teachers’ rooms across the country are firing on all cylinders.

 Posted